souravdhar199/itemSeller/README.md

 # itemSeller

-itemSeller is an application for selling items online.
-It is written in JavaScript and can be deployed to any web server.
+itemSeller is an application for buying/selling items online.

 ## Features

-- Easy to use interface for listing items
-- Ability to add images to listings
-- Ability to search for items
-- Secure payment processing
-- Ability to keep track of orders and deliveries
-- Ability to manage inventory
-- Ability to set up custom pricing for items
-- Ability to set up discounts and promotions
+- Users can securely access the project by entering their credentials.
+Also they can create a new account, reset forgotten passwords, and log in with existing         credentials.
+- User can create profiles with information such as profile picture, name and email.
+Also user can update their name/profile picture anytime.
+- Sellers will receive an email if any buyers want's to buy their products.
+- All the listing item will be divided into catagroies, such as electrocnis, office, sports etc.
+- Sellers are able to create new listing as well as they can delete and update any listing.
+- Any listing that marked sale it will show at clearence page.

 ## Installation